tino097/vagrant-ckan-package-installer/README.md

 # Vagrant CKAN package installer

-This project should speed up testing of the CKAN packages buit with [ckan-packaging](https://github.com/ckan/ckan-packaging).
+This project should speed up testing of the CKAN packages built with [ckan-packaging](https://github.com/ckan/ckan-packaging).

-My idea is to create multi-machine Vagrantfile to set up required enviroment
+My idea is to create multi-machine Vagrantfile to set up required enviroments:

     * Ubuntu 12.04 (Trusty)
     * Ubuntu 14.04 (Precise)